 The Bachelor’s in Early Childhood Care and Education is focused on developing the skills to understand many aspects of children’s behavior and development.
 This program blends childhood development theory and practices with real experiences applied in a child care setting.
-This bachelor culminates with a mentored internship in a child care setting.
+This bachelor’s culminates with a mentored internship in a child care setting.

 The curriculum provides a rigorous foundation in childhood mathematics methods, inclusive practices in early childhood education, educational philosophy, and more.

-What Can I Do With a Bachelor’s in Early Childhood Care and Education Degree?
+How Can You Benefit from a Bachelor’s in Early Childhood Care and Education Degree?